vim-perl/vim-perl/README.md

 can deal with this scenario and vim-perl's files are set up to work with it should you choose to use it.

-# Contributing

-If you would like to contribute to vim-perl (which would be greatly appreciated!), you may find the `build-corpus.pl` and `verify-corpus.pl` scripts of use.
-What I do is drop the sources for `Moose`, `Data::Printer`, and `Regexp::Debugger` in the corpus directory and use the scripts to make sure my changes don't cause regressions in highlighting and folding.

 xoxo,<br />
 eiro,<br />
 Andy (andy@petdance.com)